 - Step 3: If you have dependents under the age of 17, you can complete this step.
 This will reduce your withholding to account for the child tax credit.
 In a married, two-earner household, only one spouse should complete Step 3.

 - Step 4: In this step, you can make broad adjustments for other income or deductions that you’ll be claiming on your tax return.
 In a married, two-earner household, either or both spouses can complete Step 4, but don’t double-count any income or deductions.
-Step 4(a) is where you’d enter an estimate of your income from investments, rentals properties, self-employment, etc. Step 4(b) is going to be easy to mess up, so I’d recommend skipping it and just hoping for a pleasant surprise at tax time.
+Step 4(a) is where you’d enter an estimate of your income from investments, rental properties, self-employment, etc. Step 4(b) is going to be easy to mess up, so I’d recommend skipping it and just hoping for a pleasant surprise at tax time.
 Step 4(c) is good for things like FICA tax on self-employment earnings – typically 10-15% of any self-employment earnings entered on line 4(a).
 It’s also useful if you want the IRS to hold onto extra money for you so that you can’t spend it until you get your refund.

 Hopefully, you’re able to make sense of all of that. … But wait, there’s more!